 The End of the Line

-Scott Sanderson was never a star, but he was a better-than-average starting pitcher for a very long time.
+Scott Sanderson was never a star, but he was a better than average starting pitcher for a very long time.
 Unfortunately, his years with the Chicago Cubs, which should have been the best in his career, were slowed by injury.
 What is most interesting is that he almost always played with good teams, and while never the staff leader, was always an important contributor to their success.
 He always had good control - he never walked more than 66 batters in a season, and even that came in 206 innings in 1990 - while his strikeout rate was consistently above average.
-His major flaw was a tendancy to give up home runs, which may explain why he never truly shined in Wrigley Field.
-But overall, his career is nothing to be ashamed of, far from it.
+His major flaw was a tendency to give up home runs, which may explain why he never truly shined in Wrigley Field.
+But overall, his career is nothing to be ashamed of.
+Far from it.

 - AL All-Star (1991)

 - 15 Wins Seasons: 3 (1980, 1990 & 1991)